 Rotate the corer, if needed, as it is pushed into the sediment.

-Rotate be around its axis (do not rock the coring device back and forth).
+Rotate around its axis (do not rock the coring device back and forth).

 Rotation improves penetration and prevents compaction of the sample as it is pushed to the full length of the corer.